The-Lee-Company/arduino-control/README.md

 ## Contact us

-For additional support, please visit www.ttpventus.com/support or email the TTP Ventus Support Team at [support@ttpventus.com](mailto:support@ttpventus.com).
+For additional support, please visit https://www.theleeco.com/contact/ or you can call our Technical Support Line on 1-800-LEE-PLUG.

 We welcome suggestions for how we can improve and build upon this repository; please feel free to share your ideas, feature requests and any bugs you identify with us using the email address above.